ceph/ceph/doc/dev/developer_guide/essentials.rst

   make clean

-.. note:: The following command will nuke everything in the source tree that
+.. note:: The following commands will remove everything in the source tree
-          isn't tracked by git, so make sure to backup any log files or conf options.
+          that isn't tracked by git.
+Make sure to back up your log files and configuration options before running these commands.

 .. prompt:: bash $